Code-Institute-Submissions/kuua/README.md

 ## Acknowledgements

+- I want to thank in particular my mentor @guidocecilio_mentor for his support
+- @Eventyret_mentor https://www.github.com/Eventyret for the peer-review.
-- I want to thank in particular my mentor @guidocecilio_mentor, also @Eventyret_mentor for first peer-review, also @Guillermo for some nice pointers and the Slack Community in general for the quick and solid support.
+- @Guillermo for some nice pointers
+- Slack Community in general for the quick and solid support.

+## disclaimer
 - I have been not in contact with VUMc nor have I been endorsed.
 However I have the plan to collaborate with their great work.